clungu/clungu.github.io/_posts/2020-01-20-On_Cross_Entropy.md

-Notice that by default, calling `.float()` on a PyTorch tensor yields a `float32` values wich leads to a reduction in precision of the results.
+Notice that by default, calling `.float()` on a PyTorch tensor yields a `float32` values which leads to a reduction in precision of the results.

 Let's try to make the tensor a `float64` value and notice what happens